solana-mobile/mobile-wallet-adapter/spec/spec.md

 If both an `auth_token` and `chain` are provided by the dapp endpoint, the wallet must verify that the specified chain is the same that was associated with the specified `auth_token`.
 If the `chain` was not previously authorized for use with this `auth_token`, the wallet must request authorization for the new chain from the user and issue a new `auth_token` associated with the new chain.

+There are 3 parameters in the result that are derived from the unique identity of the account: `address`, `display_address`, and `display_address_format`. `address` contains the public key of the account (for whatever cryptographic system is used as the authority for the account).
+For example, in the Solana blockchain, this is the Ed25519 public key. `address` should always be encoded with base64, as this parameter is intended for programmatic consumption rather than human consumption.
+In contrast, the `display_address` and `display_address_format` are representations of the account appropriate for human consumption.
+The contents of these two fields are chain-specific; for the Solana blockchain, `display_address_format` will be `base58`, and `display_address` will be the public key for the account, encoded with base58.
+Other chains may use different encodings and/or different methods for obtaining a human-consumable address.

 The `features` and `addresses` parameters in the request indicate to the wallet endpoint what account(s) should be used in the session. `addresses` can be used by the dapp to request accounts that it already knows about (likely from a previous session, a cached user account, etc.).
 The `features` parameter can be used to request accounts that have access to a specified feature, or set of features.
 These parameters are not meant to limit what the wallet endpoint is providing access to, they are used to provide clues to the wallet as to what accounts are most appropriate to use for this request.

 Wallet endpoints may optionally support the `sign_in_payload` parameter as an implementation of [Sign In with Solana](https://siws.web3auth.io/).
 Wallets should present a dedicated UI that clearly displays the relevant parameters of the sign in request to the user before asking them to sign.
 The wallet endpoint must return the `sign_in_result` in the response, or a relevant error if the sign in payload was invalid.
 If a wallet endpoint does not support this method, dapp endpoints can manually construct the sign in message and use the [`sign_messages`](#sign_messages) request to obtain a sign in signature from the wallet endpoint after authorization.

 ##### Non-normative commentary

-Previous versions of this specification (pre 2.0) defiend a separate `reauthorize` method that required an `auth_token` parameter and attempted to put the current session in an authorized state, with privileges associated with the specified `auth_token`.
-The additon of the optional `auth-token` parameter on the [`authorize`](#authorize) method allows dapps to reauthorize a previously issued auth token.
-This change was made to simplify the interface and reduce confusion on when to use each method, and to align with the functionaly of the [wallet-standard `connect`](https://github.com/wallet-standard/wallet-standard/blob/master/packages/core/features/src/connect.ts) feature which takes an optional `silent` parameter to request accounts that have already been authorized without prompting the user.
+Previous versions of this specification (pre 2.0) defined a separate `reauthorize` method that required an `auth_token` parameter and attempted to put the current session in an authorized state, with privileges associated with the specified `auth_token`.
+The addition of the optional `auth-token` parameter on the [`authorize`](#authorize) method allows dapps to reauthorize a previously issued auth token.
+This change was made to simplify the interface and reduce confusion on when to use each method, and to align with the functionality of the [wallet-standard `connect`](https://github.com/wallet-standard/wallet-standard/blob/master/packages/core/features/src/connect.ts) feature which takes an optional `silent` parameter to request accounts that have already been authorized without prompting the user.

 Authorization of a previously issued auth token is intended to be a lightweight operation, as compared to issuing a new auth token.
 It normally should not present any UI to the user, but instead perform only the subset of dapp endpoint identity checks that can be performed quickly and without user intervention.
 The intent is to quickly verify that an auth token remains valid for use by this dapp endpoint.
 If verification fails for any reason, the wallet endpoint should report `ERROR_AUTHORIZATION_FAILED` to the dapp endpoint, which would then discard the stored auth token and begin authorization from scratch with a new call to [`authorize`](#authorize).